Q: Where in Tangier is the UNE campus located?

 A: Our campus is on the property of the American School of Tangier, a K-12 private school attended by students of all nationalities.
 It is in a residential neighborhood across from the Spanish Consulate, and there is a gate with security at the entrance to the property.
 Within a 15-to-20-minute walk are Mediterranean beaches, shops, cafes and restaurants.

 Q: What languages are spoken in Morocco?

-A: People in Morocco speak French and Arabic, and many also speak Spanish and some English.
+A: People in Morocco speak French and Arabic.
+Many also speak Spanish and Some English.

 Q: What will the residence hall be like?

 A: The on-campus residence offers double rooms with an en-suite bathroom, desks and storage for your clothes.

 Q: Do I need to bring linens?

 A: Sheets, blankets, pillows and a bath towel will be provided for you.
 You should bring a beach towel to use at the campus pool or at the beach.

 Q: What clothes should I pack?